Case contracting - advice

 - The contracted agency has concerns regarding the possible outcome of the contract or the specific contract arrangement.

-- Child protection has concerns regarding the possible outcome of the contract or the specific contract arrangement.
+- Child Protection has concerns regarding the possible outcome of the contract or the specific contract arrangement.

 - The contracted agency believes that the level of risk for the child has escalated since the case plan was developed, and that the case plan is no longer appropriate.
+In this instance, Child Protection should complete a review risk assessment to inform a revised case plan

 - The placement or involvement with the contracted agency terminates unexpectedly.